Photon-Blockade Analogue Nonreciprocal Absorption in Spatiotemporal Metasurfaces: Results

-The phenomena observed in the band structure is related to the concept of spatiotemporal photon blockade.
-In photon blockade, the presence of a single photon can prevent the passage of subsequent photons due to nonlinear interactions, effectively "blocking" further photon transmission.
-In our system, this blockade effect is realized through the spatiotemporal modulation of the metasurface.
+The phenomena observed in the band structure is related to the concept of spatiotemporal photon blockade, where the presence of a single photon can prevent the passage of subsequent photons due to nonlinear interactions, effectively "blocking" further photon transmission.
+In our system, this effect is realized through the spatiotemporal modulation of the metasurface.
 The space-time modulation, with a frequency $\omega_\text{s}$ matched to the incident photon frequency $\omega_0$, induces a strong nonlinear interaction for forward-propagating waves.
 As a result, when photons from the left are incident on the metasurface, they are resonantly coupled to the modulation, leading to energy absorption and transition to higher frequency states (spatial harmonics) $\omega_m$.
-This absorption effectively prevents the transmission of these photons through the metasurface, analogous to a photon blockade.
+This absorption effectively prevents the transmission through the metasurface.
 The nonreciprocity arises because the same modulation does not facilitate similar energy transitions for backward-propagating waves, allowing them to pass through the metasurface without significant energy loss.
-Thus, the metasurface behaves as a nonreciprocal photon blockade device, where the space-time modulation selectively blocks photons traveling in one direction by shifting their energy to higher states, while allowing photons traveling in the opposite direction to pass freely.
+Thus, the metasurface behaves as a nonreciprocal device, where the space-time modulation selectively blocks traveling in one direction by shifting their energy to higher states, while allowing wave traveling in the opposite direction to pass freely.
 This behavior is crucial for potential applications in quantum information processing and nonreciprocal quantum devices, where controlling the directionality and energy states of photons is essential.